 According to a new report from the Centers for Disease Control’s National Center for Health Statistics, women are far more likely than men to have problems falling asleep and staying asleep, and are more likely to wake up feeling not well-rested.
 Particularly, single women with children under age 18 living in the same household.

-“Most people need seven to eight hours of sleep to function optimally,” says Dr. Victoria Sharma, a Sharp Grossmont-affiliated doctor board-certified in sleep medicine and neurology.
+“Most people need seven to eight hours of sleep to function optimally,” says Dr. Victoria Sharma, medical director of the Sharp Grossmont Hospital Sleep Disorders Center.
 “However, there’s a wide range of normal sleep, anywhere from six to 10 hours.
 Women in general tend to suffer more than men from insomnia, thus single-parent women will also have a higher rate of insomnia than single-parent men.”

 Although it may not be surprising that single moms get less shut-eye than men do, the report also notes that all women — across a range of household types — experience sleep problems.